Skip to content

 • Automation tools and custom keywords for effective campaigns

-• Ability to run contests and create assets like flyers and surveys
+• Run contests and create assets like surveys

 Cons